CMorehead74/Game-Engine/README.md

 # Game-Engine
-Game Engine helper to help get started with creating a game
+I created this game engine in XNA to help others with needed funtionality when creating their games.